 Adolescent growth and development; Physical, mental, emotional and relational changes during puberty;

-Developmental assests; Application – Leaning in parenting, empathetic parenting
+Developmental assets; Application – Leaning in parenting, empathetic parenting

 Overview of sexuality, Body systems and reproduction, Foundations for marriage and family, How sex is like fire